 (This appendix does not form an integral part of this Recommendation)

+{Editor’s note (2013-01): entire Appendix needs to be updated as soon as H.248.TLS (and H.248.TCP) packages are stable…}

+II.1 TLS to non-TLS interworking with TCP as example bearer type

-II.1 Initial session setup using SDP security descriptions
+II.1.1 Initial session setup using SDP security descriptions in application control signalling

 This use case is presented in Appendix I.1.
 Figure II.1 outlines the network configuration as used in the message flow.